mohanr/mohanr.github.io/_posts/2025-08-19-SnowflakeID.md

 > Snowflake is a network service for generating unique ID numbers at high scale with some simple guarantees.
 > I am trying to code this in OCaml.

+> This is not finished yet.

 # Experimenting with *Timedesc* and *Mtime*

 The documention for the time and date utilities is rather sketchy.
-So error could be lurking in the code.
+So errors could be lurking in the code.
-Moreover I use 2 libraries instead of one as I pick the easier and obvious parts of the API.
+Moreover I use two libraries instead of one as I pick the easier and obvious parts of each API.
+The following code is a test to understand the API better

 {% highlight ocaml %}